PayDock/mobile-sdk-doc/digital-wallet-widgets/afterpay.md

 #### Token Callback

-The `token` callback obtains the wallet token asynchronously.
-It receives a callback function `(_ afterPayToken: @escaping (String) -> Void) -> Void` as a parameter, and this is invoked with the wallet token once it is obtained.
+The `tokenRequest` callback obtains the wallet token asynchronously.
+It receives a callback function `(_ tokenResult: @escaping (Result<WalletTokenResult, WalletTokenError>) -> Void) -> Void` as a parameter, and this is invoked with the wallet token or failure once it is obtained.

 #### Select Address Callback